miensol/miensol.github.io/_posts/2014-06-15-guide-to-javascript-generators.markdown

 ```

 ### Iterators and iterables
 I've mentioned couple of times a word iterator, but what exactly is that?
-In ES6 iterator is an object that has `next` methods which when called returns and object having 2 properties:
+In ES6 iterator is an object that has `next` method which when called returns and object having 2 properties:

 - `value` - which represents value returned by iterator
-- `done` - a boolean indicating whether iterator is one iterating or not
+- `done` - a boolean indicating whether iterator has done it's job or not

 As we saw in the above generator examples every generator is an implicit iterator thus we can loop through it using new `for-of` syntax.